Liouville hypersurfaces and connect sum cobordisms: Notation and definitions

 \subsection{Weinstein handles}

-Now we define Weinstein handle attachments and outline their role in the construction of Stein domains.
-We have included this material as the proof of the second statement of Theorem \ref{Thm:Cobordism}, which is contained in Section \ref{Sec:Stein}, will require an explicit description of the differential forms involved.
-We also hope that the reader will see a connection between the construction of a Weinstein handle attachment and the construction of the cobordism $\Ldom$ described in Theorem \ref{Thm:Cobordism}.
-They are essentially the same.

-It should be noted that we could alternatively have chosen to state many of the results of this paper in the language of \emph{Weinstein manifolds}.
-See \cite{EG:Convex} and \cite{Eliashberg:Stein}.
+Now we define Weinstein handle attachments and outline their role in the construction of Weinstein domains and cobordisms.
+We have included this material as the proof of the second statement of Theorem \ref{Thm:Cobordism}, which is contained in Section \ref{Sec:WHandleDecomposition}, will require an explicit description of the differential forms involved.
+It should be noted that we could alternatively have chosen to state many of the results of this paper in the language of \emph{Stein manifolds}.
+See \cite{SteinToWeinstein, Eliashberg:Stein, EG:Convex, Gompf:Handles}.